-The functional security testing is broken into two phases.
+The functional security testing was broken into two phases.
 The first phase was the discovery phase.
-Scans were performed on different components of the EVS5.0.0.0 at different states targeting initialization, maintenance, and election states.
+Scans were performed on different components of the EVS 5.0.0.0 at different states targeting initialization, maintenance, and election states.
 These scans provided information about the ports, protocols, and hardware as well as simulate certain attacks on vulnerable areas of the system.
-This information was provided to a certified security professional for analysis.
-The analysis of this data provided the method of attack during the exploratory phase of testing.
-Exploratory testing was performed by a certified security professional at Wyle's facilities.
-A complete report of the exploratory testing results was provided to ES&S and Wyle for review.
-The certified security professional documented any vulnerable areas of the EVS5.0.0.0 and provided recommended solutions.
+This information was then analyzed by Wyle's security professional.
+This analysis of the data provided the method of attack during the second, exploratory, phase of testing.
+Exploratory testing was performed at Wyle's facilities.
+A complete report of the testing results was provided to ES&S. The report documented any noted vulnerable areas of the EVS 5.0.0.0 Voting System.
+Some of the procedures used during testing are as follows: